godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

           The starter assets include several premade scenes and scripts that will be used throughout the tutorial.

 When the project is first loaded, the Game.tscn scene will be opened.
 This will be the main scene used for the tutorial.
-It includes several nodes and scenes already placed throughout the scene, some background music, and several GUI-related :ref:`MeshInstance <class_MeshInstance>` nodes.
+It includes several nodes and scenes already placed throughout the scene, some background music, and several GUI-related :ref:`MeshInstance <api:class_MeshInstance>` nodes.

 _________________

-The GUI-related :ref:`MeshInstance <class_MeshInstance>` nodes already have scripts attached to them.
-These scripts will set the texture of a :ref:`Viewport <class_Viewport>` node to the albedo texture of the material of the :ref:`MeshInstance <class_MeshInstance>` node.
+The GUI-related :ref:`MeshInstance <api:class_MeshInstance>` nodes already have scripts attached to them.
+These scripts will set the texture of a :ref:`Viewport <api:class_Viewport>` node to the albedo texture of the material of the :ref:`MeshInstance <api:class_MeshInstance>` node.
 This is used to display text within the VR project.
 Feel free to take a look at the script, ``GUI.gd``, if you want.
-We will not be going over how to to use :ref:`Viewport <class_Viewport>` nodes for displaying UI on :ref:`MeshInstance <class_MeshInstance>` nodes in this tutorial .
+We will not be going over how to to use :ref:`Viewport <api:class_Viewport>` nodes for displaying UI on :ref:`MeshInstance <api:class_MeshInstance>` nodes in this tutorial .

-If you are interested in how to use :ref:`Viewport <class_Viewport>` nodes for displaying UI on :ref:`MeshInstance <class_MeshInstance>` nodes, see the :ref:`doc_viewport_as_texture` tutorial.
-It covers how to use a :ref:`Viewport <class_Viewport>` as a render texture, along with how to apply that texture onto a :ref:`MeshInstance <class_MeshInstance>` node.
+If you are interested in how to use :ref:`Viewport <api:class_Viewport>` nodes for displaying UI on :ref:`MeshInstance <api:class_MeshInstance>` nodes, see the :ref:`doc_viewport_as_texture` tutorial.
+It covers how to use a :ref:`Viewport <api:class_Viewport>` as a render texture, along with how to apply that texture onto a :ref:`MeshInstance <api:class_MeshInstance>` node.

 _________________

 Before we jump into the tutorial, let's take a moment to talk about how the nodes used for VR work.

-The :ref:`ARVROrigin <class_ARVROrigin>` node is the center point of the VR tracking system.
-The position of the :ref:`ARVROrigin <class_ARVROrigin>` is the position the VR system considers the 'center' point on the floor.
-The :ref:`ARVROrigin <class_ARVROrigin>` has a `world scale` property that effects the size of the user within the VR scene.
+The :ref:`ARVROrigin <api:class_ARVROrigin>` node is the center point of the VR tracking system.
+The position of the :ref:`ARVROrigin <api:class_ARVROrigin>` is the position the VR system considers the 'center' point on the floor.
+The :ref:`ARVROrigin <api:class_ARVROrigin>` has a `world scale` property that effects the size of the user within the VR scene.
 For this tutorial, it is set to `1.4`, as the world was originally just a tad to big.
 As mentioned earlier, keeping the scale relatively consistent is important in VR.

-The :ref:`ARVRCamera <class_ARVRCamera>` is the player's headset and view into the scene.
-The :ref:`ARVRCamera <class_ARVRCamera>` is offset on the Y axis by the VR user's height, which will be important later when we add teleportation locomotoin.
-If the VR system supports room tracking, then the :ref:`ARVRCamera <class_ARVRCamera>` will move as the player moves.
+The :ref:`ARVRCamera <api:class_ARVRCamera>` is the player's headset and view into the scene.
+The :ref:`ARVRCamera <api:class_ARVRCamera>` is offset on the Y axis by the VR user's height, which will be important later when we add teleportation locomotoin.
+If the VR system supports room tracking, then the :ref:`ARVRCamera <api:class_ARVRCamera>` will move as the player moves.
-This means that the :ref:`ARVRCamera <class_ARVRCamera>` is not guaranteed to be in the same position as the :ref:`ARVROrigin <class_ARVROrigin>` node.
+This means that the :ref:`ARVRCamera <api:class_ARVRCamera>` is not guaranteed to be in the same position as the :ref:`ARVROrigin <api:class_ARVROrigin>` node.

-The :ref:`ARVRController <class_ARVRController>` node represents a VR controller.
-The :ref:`ARVRController <class_ARVRController>` will follow the position and rotation of the VR controller relative to the :ref:`ARVROrigin <class_ARVROrigin>` node.
-All of the input for the VR controllers happens through the :ref:`ARVRController <class_ARVRController>` node.
+The :ref:`ARVRController <api:class_ARVRController>` node represents a VR controller.
+The :ref:`ARVRController <api:class_ARVRController>` will follow the position and rotation of the VR controller relative to the :ref:`ARVROrigin <api:class_ARVROrigin>` node.
+All of the input for the VR controllers happens through the :ref:`ARVRController <api:class_ARVRController>` node.
-An :ref:`ARVRController <class_ARVRController>` node with an ``ID`` of ``1`` represents the left VR controller, while an :ref:`ARVRController <class_ARVRController>` controller with an
+An :ref:`ARVRController <api:class_ARVRController>` node with an ``ID`` of ``1`` represents the left VR controller, while an :ref:`ARVRController <api:class_ARVRController>` controller with an
 ``ID`` of ``2`` represents the right VR controller.

 To summerize:

-- The :ref:`ARVROrigin <class_ARVROrigin>` node is the center of the VR tracking system and is positioned on the floor.
+- The :ref:`ARVROrigin <api:class_ARVROrigin>` node is the center of the VR tracking system and is positioned on the floor.

-- The :ref:`ARVRCamera <class_ARVRCamera>` is the player's VR headset and view into the scene.
+- The :ref:`ARVRCamera <api:class_ARVRCamera>` is the player's VR headset and view into the scene.

-- The :ref:`ARVRCamera <class_ARVRCamera>` node is offset on the Y axis by the user's height.
+- The :ref:`ARVRCamera <api:class_ARVRCamera>` node is offset on the Y axis by the user's height.

-- If the VR system supports room tracking, then the :ref:`ARVRCamera <class_ARVRCamera>` node may be offset on the X and Z axes as the player moves.
+- If the VR system supports room tracking, then the :ref:`ARVRCamera <api:class_ARVRCamera>` node may be offset on the X and Z axes as the player moves.

-- The :ref:`ARVRController <class_ARVRController>` nodes represent the VR controllers and handle all of the input from the VR controllers.
+- The :ref:`ARVRController <api:class_ARVRController>` nodes represent the VR controllers and handle all of the input from the VR controllers.

 Starting VR